 If Your Child Has a Problem

-But in cases of fracture, extensive decay, or malformation of baby teeth, dentists often opt for stainless steel crowns.
+But in cases of fracture, extensive decay, or malformation of baby teeth, dentists often opt for stainless steel or ceramic crowns.
 Crowns maintain the tooth while preventing the decay from spreading.

-In some rare instances, usually when a more complicated dental procedure is to be performed, a dentist will recommend general anesthesia be used.
-Parents should make sure that the professional who administers the medicine is a trained anesthesiologist or oral surgeon before agreeing to the procedure.
-Don't be afraid to question the dentist.
-Giving your child an early start on checkups and good dental hygiene is an effective way to help prevent this kind of extensive dental work.
-Encouraging kids to use a mouthguard during sports also can prevent serious dental injuries.
+In some rare instances, usually when a more complicated dental procedure is to be done, a dentist will recommend using general anesthesia.
+Parents should make sure that the professional who gives the medicine is a trained anesthesiologist or oral surgeon before agreeing to the procedure.
+Don't be afraid ask your dentist questions.

+Regular checkups and good dental hygiene can help prevent the need for this kind of extensive dental work.
+Also, encourage your kids to use a mouthguard during sports, which can prevent serious dental injuries.

-As kids grow, plan on routine dental checkups anywhere from once every 3 months to once a year, depending on the dentist's recommendations.
-Limiting intake of sugary foods and regular brushing and flossing all contribute to a child's dental health.
-Your partnership with the dentist will help ensure teeth healthy and a beautiful smile.
+As kids grow, plan on routine dental checkups anywhere from once every 3 months to once a year, depending on your dentist's recommendations.
+Keeping sugary foods in check, encouraging regular brushing and flossing, and working with your dentist will all contribute to your child's good dental health.

 |American Dental Association (ADA) The ADA provides information for dental patients and consumers.|